Make the most of our Outdoor City

 Here in Sheffield we are incredibly lucky to have the ability to easily get into green space and the outdoors – which is what has given us the name ‘The Outdoor City’.
 Plenty of people live here because they love walking, running, climbing, road cycling, mountain biking, wild swimming or trekking in and around the Peak District.

-Here you'll find suggestions for making the most of Sheffield's great outdoors while life continues to be not-so-normal at the moment.
+Here you'll find suggestions for making the most of Sheffield's great outdoors as we move into Spring and hopefully continue on the Government’s roadmap out of the pandemic.
 Please also read about how to enjoy and respect our outdoor spaces and surrounding countryside so that we can all continue to enjoy them.

 Also, keep an eye on The Outdoor City social channels- we've seen lots of engagement this year, so much so it's hard to keep up sometimes with all the fantastic posts about people's outdoor adventures and experiences in the city, that we get tagged in.